 Let your donors know that the time is NOW.
 Figure out your “deadline”.
 If you aren’t exact about your expectation, the donors will never meet it.

-Let’s not ask for donations without considering scarcity and urgency.
+Let’s not ask for nonprofit donations without considering scarcity and urgency.
 Believe me, your donors will be considering it.

 John J. Corcoran